 Foam rolling might seem like something we don’t want to bother with.
 After all, isn’t that for serious athletes at the gym?
-However, foam rolling is a great way to loosen our muscles and stretch them in a way that regular stretching just cannot do.
+However, foam rolling is a great way to loosen our muscles and fascia in a way that regular stretching just cannot do.
 It allows our muscles to fully relax and releases the fascia that holds them tightly together.
-As a result, foam rolling is a great way to relieve pain and helps us feel better throughout the day.
+We recommend that you do foam rolling after your Core Stability Classes on Wysefit, and after any physical activity like tennis, hiking, or a long walk.
+Foam rolling is a great way to relieve pain and helps us feel better throughout the day.
 Here’s how to foam roll for back health.

 Foam Rolling Stretches